-23 Top-Rated Products for Kickstarting a Clean Beauty Routine
+23 Top-Rated Products for Kick-Starting a Clean Beauty Routine

 The Body Shop Almond Milk & Honey Bath Milk

-For over 30 years, this seasoned brand has been working with the organization Cruelty Free International to ban animal testing across the globe.
+For more than 30 years, this seasoned brand has been working with the organization Cruelty Free International to ban animal testing across the globe.

 $8.70 at The Body Shop